-LEMMA 4.1.
-If an automorphism θ of an odd 2-multipede does not move any segment then it does not move any foot either.
+Lemma 4.1 If an automorphism θ of an odd 2-multipede does not move any segment then it does not move any foot either.

-LEMMA 4.2.
-Let M be a k-meager 2-multipede and Υ be the extension of the vocabulary of M by means of individual constants for every segment of M. No Υ -formula $\varphi(v)$ in $L^k{\infty,\omega} + C$ distinguishes between the two feet of any segment of M.
+Lemma 4.2 Let M is a 2k-meager 2-multipede and Υ be the extension of the vocabulary of M by means of individual constants for every segment of M. No $L^k{\infty,\omega}(C)$ sentence in the vocabulary Υ distinguishes between M and the 2-multipede N obtained from M by permuting the feet of one segment.